13 Tips for Brides to get the BEST WEDDING PHOTOS

 Creating a visual mood board can be helpful for your photographer.
 Now, as per point number five, your photographer will have their own style and will not just copy a mood board especially if it doesn’t fit their style.
 So getting one from you is not essential.

 However, it’s especially helpful if you have a board of your favourite images at your chosen venue.
-If we have limited time for the photos it can be helpful knowing your all-time favourite shots that you definitely wish to create on your wedding day (of course with our own unique twist).
+If we have limited time for the photos it can be helpful to know your all-time favourite shots that you definitely wish to create on your wedding day (of course with our own unique twist).

 The most modern way that a lot of brides send me their mood board is Pinterest.
 It’s easy to use via an app on your phone and your chosen mood board can easily be shared with your photographer.